sidd-cr7/task-manager/README.md

 ##  Features

-- Add new tasks with basic validation (title required)
+- Add new tasks with basic validation with title
 - Mark tasks as completed or undo completion
 - Delete tasks
 - Empty state handling when no tasks are present